 The Glycemic Index of Honey

 When we consider sweeteners we also need to consider the glycemic index.
 The Little Bee House also indicates that Honey has a healthy Glycemic Index (GI), meaning that its sugars can be gradually absorbed into the bloodstream to result in better digestion.
-As opposed to a giant sugar rush which causes a spike and associated release of insulin that is so damaging to all but especially to diabetic dogs.
+As opposed to a giant sugar rush which causes a spike and associated release of insulin that is so damaging to all but especially to diabetic dogs when they consume sweets.

 The Health Benefits of Giving Honey to Your Dog